Flexible Attention-Based Multi-Policy Fusion for Efficient Deep Reinforcement Learning: Experimental Details

 \subsubsection{Hyperparameters}

-Each training trial in Section \ref{subsec:robotics} is run with 5 different random seeds, and each testing trial is run with 100 different random initializations.
-For the underlying SAC algorithm in Section \ref{subsec:robotics}, we follow the implementation of Stable-Baselines3 (SB3)~\cite{stable-baselines3}.
-The training timesteps for Reach and Pick-And-Place are 20K and 1M respectively.
-The learning rates are $10^{-3}$ and $5 \times 10^{-4}$ respectively.
-The batch sizes are 256 and 2048 respectively.
-The sizes of the replay buffer are both 1M.
-The discount factors $\gamma$ are both 0.95.
-The temperature of entropy is adjusted automatically in both environments as described in~\cite{haarnoja2018soft}.
+We implement all methods based on the implementation of SAC in Stable-Baselines3 (SB3)~\cite{stable-baselines3}.
+The training timesteps are 1M for FetchPush and FetchPickAndPlace and 1.2M for FetchSlide.
+The learning rates are $5 \times 10^{-4}$ for FetchPush and FetchPickAndPlace and $4 \times 10^{-4}$ for FetchSlide.
+The batch sizes are 2048 for all tasks.
+The replay-buffer sizes are 1M for all tasks.
+The discount factors $\gamma = 0.95$ for all tasks.
+The coefficient of the entropy term $\alpha$ is adjusted automatically for all tasks as described in~\cite{haarnoja2018soft}.